dqonline/android-jaxb/README.md

 ### Features

- * Works well with Android
+ * Works well with Android, as well as Retrofit (XML converter).
  * Creates JAXB like Class, Property and Method names.
  * Support Enums and Attributes.
  * Customize generated code using a JSON bindings file.